Share this Post

 October is a wonderful time to visit Gatlinburg.
 The second and third week has amazing colors since the leaves have shifted from yellow to bright reds and vibrant oranges.
 The weather is cooler, and there are fewer tourists than in the summer.
 There's also plenty of free or cheap things to do in Gatlinburg that are worth exploring during this time of the year!

 There are dozens of fun fall activities to do in Gatlinburg during the fall.
-There are festivals and events at major theme parks and attractions like Dollywood Harvest Festival, Anakeesta Hallow Mountain Event, and the Gatlinburg SkyPark BooBash.
+There are festivals and events at major theme parks and attractions like the Dollywood Harvest Festival, Anakeesta Bear-Varian Fall Festival, and the Smoky Mountain Fall Festival at Ober.

 Families also enjoy hiking in Great Smoky Mountain National Park, taking scenic drives to look at the leaves, having picnics, and visiting pumpkin patches for hayrides, corn mazes, and Halloween events.